madsonweb/RPG-Maker-Android-App/README.md

 - Copy the contents of www from your exported game to app/src/main/assets/www
 - Build the APK on Android Studio
 - Profit

+If you update your game your user is likely to lost their save.
+Not sure though.
+Needs more testing